nfdi4health/ldh-deployment/README.md

 ## Backup & Restore
-There is a simple backup script `backup.sh` include which will dump your database and filestore to a backup directory.
+There is a simple backup script `backup.sh` included, which will dump your database and filestore to a backup directory.
 You can configure the number of copies to be held in backup.

 ```
 bash backup.sh
 ```

 You may destroy all data, including passwords.
 The only thing you need is to keep a valid copy of filestore and database.